 A second reason why the Autobiography remains a classic is for historical and literary reasons.
 The work is one of the best-known autobiographies in the English language.
 While autobiographies abound in bookstores all over the world today, it had not fully emerged as a literary form at the time Franklin lived, at least not in non-religious format.
 (Religious autobiographies go back as far as St. Paul’s epistles in the New Testament and St. Augustine’s Confessions.)

-Franklin’s Autobiography defined a secular literary tradition; he established the autobiography as a work that is meant to not only tell about a person’s own life but also to educate the reader in ways to better live life.
-This format has been modified throughout American history, but it is safe to say that such classics as Frederick Douglass’ Narrative and Henry Adams' The Education of Henry Adams owe much of their style and format to the tradition established by Franklin.
+Franklin’s Autobiography defined a secular literary tradition.
+He established the autobiography as a work that is meant to not only tell about a person’s own life but also to educate the reader in ways to better live life.
+This format has been modified throughout American history, but it is safe to say that such classics as Frederick Douglass’ Narrative and Henry Adams’s The Education of Henry Adams owe much of their style and format to the tradition established by Franklin.
+A check of any bestsellers list today will invariably include so-called “self-help” books.
 Part Two of the Autobiography, complete with its list of virtues and ways in which one can achieve them, has influenced millions of readers over the last two centuries.
 It also helped spawn the genre of the mainstream self-help book.

 Franklin’s Autobiography is also a reflection of 18th century idealism.
 Often called the Age of Reason, the 18th century was the age of men such as John Locke and Isaac Newton.
 Intellectualism flourished along with scientific inventions and advances in political thought.
 Many people held to the optimistic belief that man could be perfected through scientific and political progress.
-Franklin ascribes to these beliefs partially, and Part Two of the Autobiography shows him trying to live them out.
+Franklin ascribes to these beliefs partially, and Part Two of his Autobiography shows him trying to live them out.